Airundev/currency-exchange-rates/README.md

 This project is built purely with Kotlin with an MVVP design pattern, Retrofit to fetch the API data, Koin to manage dependencies and Rx to manage asynchronous tasks.

 # Why did you choose to do that?
+I'm pretty sure you already know why I went with Kotlin.
+I mean, come on.

 MVVM is just more fun to play around with than MVP, even though I can't really say it's inherently better (I simply love LiveData).